Calcutta Tram Users Association

 The Calcutta Tram Users Association (CTUA) is an apolitical advocacy group formed in December 2016 to defend and promote the use of Trams in Kolkata.
-It was formed during the 20th anniversary Kolkata Melbourne Tramjatra festival and takes its name and inspiration from the Public Transport Users Association in Melbourne.
-A public meeting of tram enthusiasts was staged in the Esplanade.
+The association was established during the 20th anniversary of the Kolkata–Melbourne Tramjatra festival, taking its name and inspiration from the Public Transport Users Association in Melbourne.
+A public meeting of tram enthusiasts was held at Esplanade.

 Allegations of anti-tram campaigns

-Trams in Kolkata are currently operated by the West Bengal Transport Corporation through Calcutta Tramways Company.
-Members of the CTUA allege that the gradual decline of Kolkata trams, starting in 2011, is due to an anti-tram propaganda campaign run by the government and supported by the automobile and auto-rickshaw lobbies.
-Since 2011, most Kolkata tramlines have been gradually shut down.
-Members of the CTUA have also alleged that the Government of West Bengal colluded with the Kolkata Traffic Police and the Kolkata Municipal Corporation in order to suppress tramlines.
+Trams in Kolkata are currently operated by the West Bengal Transport Corporation through the Calcutta Tramways Company.
+Members of the CTUA allege that the gradual decline of Kolkata trams, beginning in 2011, is the result of an anti-tram propaganda campaign purportedly run by the government and supported by automobile and auto-rickshaw lobbies.
+Since 2011, most Kolkata tramlines have been progressively closed.
+Members of the CTUA have further alleged that the Government of West Bengal colluded with the Kolkata Traffic Police and the Kolkata Municipal Corporation to suppress tram operations.

 Foundation of CTUA

-CTUA under the leadership of its president Dr. Debasish Bhattacharyya, a retired scientist, has been steadfastly advocating for the preservation and revival of trams in Kolkata.
-Being registered as an independent society, the association emerged as a union of individuals united against the removal of trams from the city.
+The CTUA, under the leadership of its president, Dr Debasish Bhattacharyya, a retired scientist, has been advocating for the preservation and revival of trams in Kolkata.
+Registered as an independent society, the association emerged as a collective of individuals united in their opposition to the removal of trams from the city.

 Legal advocacy

-CTUA, as a society is eligible to take move for legal assistance.
+As a registered society, the CTUA is eligible to seek legal assistance and pursue legal remedies.
+The association has been involved in legal advocacy relating to the preservation and modernisation of tram services in Kolkata, including proceedings in which the High Court directed the state to consider restoring and upgrading the tram network.

 Public awareness programme

-CTUA is advocating to preserve tram system of the city not only in legal advocacy, but also spreading public awareness regarding trams by conducting press meeting, academic seminars and public celebrations.
+The CTUA advocates for the preservation of the city's tram system not only through legal efforts but also by promoting public awareness about trams.
+The association conducts press meetings, academic seminars, and public events to highlight the significance of trams in Kolkata.